Israel Aerospace Industries

 Israel Aerospace Industries (IAI; התעשייה האווירית לישראל) is Israel's major aerospace and aviation manufacturer, producing aerial and astronautic systems for both military and civilian usage.
 It has 14,000 employees as of 2021.
 IAI is state-owned by the government of Israel.

-IAI designs, develops, produces and maintains civil aircraft, drones, fighter aircraft, missile, avionics, and space-based systems.
+IAI designs, develops, produces and maintains civil aircraft, UAVs, fighter aircraft, missile, avionics, and space-based systems.

 IAI's main focus is engineering, aviation and high-tech electronics, though it also manufactures military systems for ground and naval forces.
 Many of these products are centered on the core needs of the Israel Defense Forces (IDF).
 Other offerings are marketed to numerous foreign militaries.

 History

 Israel Aerospace Industries was founded in 1953 as Bedek Aviation Company under the initiative of Shimon Peres, then director general of the Ministry of Defense, in order to maintain Israel Defense Forces aircraft.
 The company originally had 70 employees and recruited American born aviation expert Al Schwimmer as the company's founder and first president.